wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed: activation of plugin in Yes-co App Market
+* Fixed: upload directory check
+* Added: option to show custom posts on archive pages
+* Added: on activation callback
 = 1.1 =
 * Rewrote entire plugin
 * Added BOG support
 * More user friendly WP-admin interface

+= 1.0.3 =
+* Fixed: when using multiple "Yes-co Contact formulier" widgets on the same page, only the posted widget will display the send message
+= 1.0.2 =
+* Fixed: synchronization of object images on a mu like installation = 1.0.1 =
+* Fixed: search widget in wordpress 3.1
 = 1.0 =
 * Initial version
-= 1.0.1 =
-* Fixed: search widget in wordpress 3.1
-= 1.0.2 =
-* Fixed: synchronization of object images on a mu like installation = 1.0.3 =
-* Fixed: when using multiple "Yes-co Contact formulier" widgets on the same page, only the posted widget will display the send message